-DP requirements: 40% for class record; submission of assignments on schedule and attendance at field camp.
+DP requirements: Minimum of 40% for class record; completion on schedule of at least two-thirds of class record: attendance at field camp.

 Assessment: A 3-hour examination written in June, with a sub-minimum of 40% will count for 50% of the course.
-Coursework marks will be allocated as follows: Practical classes (assessed weekly) count 20%; research project counts 15%; two class tests count 15%.
+The class record will count 50% of the course mark, allocated as follows: practical classes (assessed weekly) count 15%; assignments count 20% and class tests count 15%.